andrewromanenco/functionly/README.md

 - Variable has to be declared before use (appear at right side of assign operation, before being part of an expression)
 - All variables represent numbers

-## Not yet implemented
-Code prints the abstract syntax tree, but does not make any semantic rules.

 ## Samples
 Sample source files are under src/test/resources/functionly/